-With the advent of the Contributory Health Insurance Scheme, the State hopes to witness a remarkable increase in the demand of qualitative health care services by the entire populace of Ondo state because of the increased accessibility to health care that the insurance scheme will ensure.
-Also the plan to establish Mother and Child Hospital in each senatorial district that will provide maternal and child health services at little or no cost is intended to improve the health seeking behavior of the citizens of the State and hence increase the demand for maternal and child health services.
+With the advent of the Contributory Health Insurance Scheme, the State hopes to witness a remarkable increase in the demand of qualitative health care services by the entire populace of Ondo state.
+Also, the plan to establish Mother and Child Hospital in each senatorial district that will provide maternal and child health services at little or no cost.